tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/configuration-management.md

 baselines match but the deployed configuration differs from all of them, the relay was modified after the baselines were created.
 Multi-level baseline comparison provides defence against attackers who compromise a single system.

-For Stedin, this practice is particularly important for critical relays (protection relays on the main transmission-distribution interface, relays protecting large urban loads).
+This practice is particularly important for critical relays (protection relays on the main transmission-distribution interface, relays protecting large urban loads).
 The cost of maintaining multiple baselines is modest, and the forensic benefit is significant.
 A relay with multiple independent baselines that all agree is more likely to be trustworthy; a relay with a single baseline is more exposed.

-*Last updated: 12 July 2026*
+*Last updated: 13 July 2026*